Weeds, reptiles taking over €248m stalled Kumasi Central Market Redevelopment project

 The aggrieved traders say despite promises by the government to ensure work resumes after several petitions were channelled to the appropriate authorities, work is yet to resume.

-Unhappy with the unfulfilled promises, the Director of Operations for the Combined Kumasi Central Market Traders Union, Mr Daniel Otuo Acheampong, told Kumasi FM's Elisha Adarkwah that they are disappointed in the government.
+Director of Operations for the Combined Kumasi Central Market Traders Union, Mr Daniel Otuo Acheampong, in an interview with OTEC News reporter Jacob Agyenim Boateng on Sunday, August 20, 2023, said they were livid with the government’s failure to complete the project as promised.

-Mr Acheampong did not leave the Members of Parliament in the region out of the blame.
+He noted that the trades will force their way through the uncompleted facility and begin trading activities there if the government show no commitment to coming back to the site again.

-He accused them of lacking the will to push for the resumption of work on the project.
+Pictures from the €248-million Kumasi Central Market Redevelopment project which commenced in 2021, show part of the site development bushy areas after work on the project stalled for some months now.